quicchote/Batak-Calendar/README.md

 ![img](https://github.com/quicchote/BatakCosmogram/blob/main/img/ariariporiama.png "The moon and Constellation of Scorpio in Batak ancient realms in the Gregorian Year of 1912 as depicted in Winkler, J. (1913).
 'Der Kalender der Toba-Bataks auf Sumatra'.
 Zeitschrift für Ethnologie pp. 436-447.
 Dietrich Reimer Verlag GmbH.")

-Thus Bataknese traditional calendar requires considering several astronomical phenomena:
+Thus Bataknese traditional calendar requires considering several ethno-astronomical phenomena:

 1. **Lunar Month**: The Bataknese calendar is lunar, with months beginning at the sighting of the new moon.
 A lunar month averages about 29.53 days.
 By tracking the phases of the moon, we can estimate the beginning of each month with the appearance of the new moon.
 2. **Constellations' Position**: The new year begins when Scorpio is rising in the east, and Orion is setting in the west at sunset.
 This specific alignment happens once a year, marking the start of the new year in the Bataknese calendar.
 This is the key event marking the new year in Bataknese Calendar/Cosmogram.
 This event typically occurs around late April or early May, as constellations' visibility shifts with the Earth's orbit around the Sun.